numpy-user/OCVBot/README.md

 1. Rename `ocvbot/config.ini.example` to `ocvbot/config.ini`.
 1. Edit `ocvbot/config.ini` with your desired configuration settings.

-1. Check `docs/client-configuration` for the proper client configuration settings.
+1. Check `docs/client-configuration` for the proper client. configuration settings.
 Configurations in the `common/` directory are shared by all scripts.
 Configurations in all other directories are unique to that script only.

 1. Launch the OldSchool Runescape client and configure your client accordingly.
  Make sure your character is in the correct starting position.
-> Third-party clients have not been tested.
+Third-party clients have not been tested.

 1. Launch the executable.